Things to Do in Arizona - August 2026

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Saturday July 11th and July 25th- Flashlight Nights – Desert Botanical Garden, Phoenix.
-On select Saturdays throughout the summer.
+Aug 22nd and 29th - Flashlight Nights – Desert Botanical Garden, Phoenix.
+Every Saturday in August!
 Grab your flashlight and get your glow on!
 Experience the desert after dark with hands-on activities, live dance and musical performances, cool treats, a farmers’ market and more.
 Perfect for a “cool” summer date night or family adventure.
-Please bring a flashlight and wear comfortable walking shoes, 7 pm on select Saturdays, 480-941-1225 https://ticketing.dbg.org/events/8e7720c8-7462-1c1f-b77b-59480a3eab6d?_gl=1%2a10tfjb5%2a_gcl_au%2aMTUzNjcxNTA3LjE3ODI3ODIzNDk.
+Please bring a flashlight and wear comfortable walking shoes, 7 pm on Saturdays in August, 480-941-1225 http://www.dbg.org

-July 25th- Flashlight Nights – Desert Botanical Garden, Phoenix.
-On select Saturdays throughout the summer.
+Aug 29th - Flashlight Nights – Desert Botanical Garden, Phoenix.
+Every Saturday in August!
 Grab your flashlight and get your glow on!
 Experience the desert after dark with hands-on activities, live dance and musical performances, cool treats, a farmers’ market and more.
 Perfect for a “cool” summer date night or family adventure.
-Please bring a flashlight and wear comfortable walking shoes, 7 pm on select Saturdays, 480-941-1225 http://www.dbg.org
+Please bring a flashlight and wear comfortable walking shoes, 7 pm on Saturdays in August, 480-941-1225 http://www.dbg.org

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------